NicoloCatania/maya-tools/animation_recorder/README.md

 - **Transfer Animation** — copy keyframes from one source object onto one or more target objects, matched by shared keyable attributes.

-Styled to match [RigDiff](https://github.com/NicoloCatania/RigDiff)'s theme (dark background, teal accent, red for destructive actions), so the two sit together on a shelf or in a reel.

 ![Animation Recorder icon](icons/animation_recorder_icon_64.png)

 <!-- Add a screenshot of the tool window here once you've grabbed one from Maya, e.g.: -->